project-akri/akri-docs/docs/discovery-handlers/udev.md

 In order for the Agent to discover udev devices, a udev Discovery Handler must exist.
 Akri supports an Agent image that includes all supported Discovery Handlers.
 This Agent will be used if `agent.full=true` is set.
 By default, a slim Agent without any embedded Discovery Handlers is deployed and the required Discovery Handlers can be deployed as DaemonSets.
 This documentation will use that strategy, deploying udev Discovery Handlers by specifying `udev.discovery.enabled=true` when installing Akri.

+> Note: if not able to discover the udev devices, mount the udev directory into the discovery handlers by adding `--set udev.discovery.host.udev=/run/udev` to the installation.

 ## udev Configuration Settings

 Instead of having to assemble your own udev Configuration yaml, we have provided a [Helm template](https://github.com/project-akri/akri/blob/main/deployment/helm/templates/udev-configuration.yaml).
 Helm allows us to parametrize the commonly modified fields in our configuration files, and we have provided many for udev (to see them, run `helm inspect values akri-helm-charts/akri`).
 To apply the udev Configuration to your cluster, simply set `udev.configuration.enabled=true` when installing Akri.
 Be sure to also **specify one or more udev rules** for the Configuration, as explained [below](#discovery-handler-discovery-details-settings).